 The Arcipelago lies in the Bocche di Bonifacio strait, the thin leg of sea that separates Sardinia from Corsica.
 Seven islands compose it: Maddalena, Caprera, Spargi, Santo Stefano, Santa Maria, Budelli and Razzoli.
 Among them, only Maddalena, Caprera and Santo Stefano are inhabited.

-Winds here tend to be favorable to sailing, so skippers are quite fond of the archipelago.
+Winds here tend to be favourable to sailing, so skippers are quite fond of the archipelago.
 We’re talking about an over 100 km coastline, largely untouched.
 Usually, sailing holidays in the area involve night stays in breathtaking bays and, of course, visits to the islands.

-The streams that characterize the strait make the sea always clear, always transparent: colors like these truly have nothing to envy to the Caribbeans!
+The streams that characterize the strait make the sea always clear, always transparent: colors like these truly have nothing to envy the Caribbeans!

 La Maddalena is the main island in the archipelago.
 In fact, it’s formed by a large island and many, smaller ones.
 Here, you can find some of the most beautiful and exotic landscapes of the Mediterranean.

-Then, there is Caprera, which we Italians always associate to good, old Giuseppe Garibaldi.
+Then, there is Caprera, which we Italians always associate with good, old Giuseppe Garibaldi.
 The island is an apotheosis of gentle hills, bays, coves and creeks, caressed by turquoise, transparent waters.
 Beaches are white and quiet, a long shot from the hustle and bustle of other locations.

 So, have we managed to convince you?

 Sailing holidays can really give you the opportunity to discover some incredible spots around the coast of Italy and of its many islands.
-Locations many tourists can’t visit because they may be inaccessible, unless you sail. places where you can really get in touch with nature and with yourself.
+Locations many tourists can’t visit because they may be inaccessible unless you sail. places where you can really get in touch with nature and with yourself.